 -

-Master Carver Carlos Santiago Arroyo spent three months, during the Spring semester, with students at the Providence Career & Technical Academy (PCTA) and their art teacher, Carolyne Kellner.
-The program was funded in part by the Rhode Island State Council on the Arts and the Providence Dept. of Art, Culture & Tourism.
+Master Carver Carlos Santiago Arroyo first introduction to Rhode Island was through a program sponsored by RILA.
+Carlos spent three months with students at the Providence Career & Technical Academy (PCTA) and their art teacher, Carolyne Kellner.
+The program was funded in part by the New England Foundation for the Arts (NEFA) Rhode Island State Council on the Arts (RISCA) and the Providence Dept. of Art, Culture & Tourism (AC+T).

 -